 When it comes to humans, ACL injuries are common among athletes.
 Did you know that dogs can suffer a similar injury in a ligament known as the cranial cruciate ligament or CCL?
-Our Tennessee vets talk about ACL (CCL) type injuries in dogs and how treatment with surgery can help get your dog moving around again.
+Our Nashville vets talk about ACL (CCL) type injuries in dogs and how treatment with surgery can help get your dog moving around again.

 What is the CLL (Cranial Cruciate Ligament) in Dogs?

 For humans, the anterior cruciate ligament (ACL) is a thin connective tissue in the middle of our knees.

 When it comes to the anatomy of a dog, this connective tissue is called the cranial cruciate ligament (CCL) and it connects their bone below the knee (tibia) to their bone above the knee (femur).
 When it comes to dogs your can consider the CLL as their ACL and know exactly what we are talking about!

 Comparing the two, the most relevant distinction is that the ACL (CCL) is always load-bearing because dogs never unbend their knees while standing.
 This "ACL" in dogs is thus subject to greater wear and tear than the average human's ACL and a dog's CCL naturally has to withhold greater stress.

 What is the Differnece Between ACL and CCL Injuries?